How to book and when we need to inspect

 How to book an inspection

 We offer a next working day inspection service.
 Inspections are available Monday to Friday during office hours.
-This would be carried out between 8.30am and 3.30pm and do not include weekends or bank holidays.
+Generally, this would be carried out between 8.30am and 3.30pm and does not include weekends or bank holidays.
 Please ensure that this request is submitted before 4.00pm for a next working day inspection.
 Any inspection requests submitted after this time will carry over to the following working day i.e. Tuesday following receipt after 4.00pm on Friday.